IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 {"message: "Hello, Bernie from undefined"}
 </pre>

-Hopefully that worked fine, so add a parameter for `place` on your own before you move onto firing triggers using Node-RED.
+Hopefully that worked fine, so add a parameter for `place` on your own before you move onto firing triggers using *Node-RED*.

 ## Invoking OpenWhisk Triggers from NodeRED